timecapsulellc/Capsule/update_log.md

 ### 1.0.41

-(The update of Fooocus will be paused for a period of time for AUTOMATIC1111 sd-webui 1.6.X, and some features will also be implemented as webui extensions)
+(The update of Capsule will be paused for a period of time for AUTOMATIC1111 sd-webui 1.6.X, and some features will also be implemented as webui extensions)

 ### 1.0.40